Dynamics of Schwarz reflections: the mating phenomena: Iterated reflections with respect to the cardioid and a circle

 \item The boundary of $T_a^\infty$ is called the \emph{limit set} of $F_a$, and is denoted by $\Gamma_a$. \end{itemize} \end{definition}

-\begin{remark} Note that the tiling set, non-escaping set, and limit set of $F_a$ are the analogues of basin of infinity, filled Julia set, and Julia set (respectively) of a polynomial. \end{remark}
+\begin{remark} Note that the tiling set, non-escaping set, and limit set of $F_a$ are the analogues of basin of infinity, filled Julia set, and Julia set (respectively) of a polynomial (see \cite[\S 18]{M1new} for definitions and basic properties of these sets). \end{remark}

 The tiling set and the non-escaping set yield an invariant partition of the dynamical plane of $F_a$.